We would like to briefly introduce the topic of interoperability in DiGA development with a small example:

 “A DiGA must meet certain interoperability requirements.”

-Just like this blog article, a DiGA must also be compatible with adjacent systems and its data exchange must follow specific rules: structural, syntactic, semantic and organizational interoperability.
-Find out what these terms are all about here.
-Read on and get a practical insight into the implementation of interoperability requirements for a DiGA.
+Just like this blog article, a DiGA must also be compatible with adjacent systems and its data exchange must follow specific rules: structural, syntactic, semantic, and organizational interoperability.
+You can find out what these terms mean here.
+Read on to gain practical insight into the implementation of interoperability requirements for a DiGA.

 Overview